INVESTING IS A LIFELONG JOURNEY

-If you haven’t started a retirement fund already, you should open a Registered Retirement Savings Plan (RRSP) as soon as possible.
+If you haven’t started a retirement fund, you should open a Registered Retirement Savings Plan (RRSP) as soon as possible.
 Any money you contribute to your RRSP will have the tax deferred until you withdraw it, preferably in retirement when you’re in a lower income bracket.
 It’s a great way to invest with added tax benefits.

 You also might want to open a Tax-Free Savings Account (TFSA).
 With a TFSA, you don’t pay any taxes on your investment earnings.
 The amount you can contribute to your TFSA varies every year and any unused contribution space carries forward, so you might want to talk to us to figure out how much room you have.

 This is also around the time when many people start a family.
 It is a great period of your life, but there are also some expenses to be considered, including a wedding, mortgage and the costs associated with having children.
-You should plan ahead and set aside some of your investments for each of these expenditures.
+You should plan and set aside some of your investments for each of these expenditures.

-You might want to consider making less risky investments a larger percentage of your portfolio compared to the last phase.
+You might want to consider making less risky investments for a larger percentage of your portfolio compared to the last phase.
 One example that you might want to consider are Guaranteed Investment Certificates (GICs).
 They offer a guaranteed rate of return over a fixed period of time with no risk of losing your principle investment.

-When your kids do move out and become less dependent on you, it’s time to really increase your retirement savings contributions.
+When your children do move out and become less dependent on you, it’s time to really increase your retirement savings contributions.
 Keep adding to your RRSP and TFSA until they are maxed out, then move into taxable investments.

 It’s also important to note that at age 71, your RRSP will be transferred into a Registered Retirement Income Fund (RRIF), which will make payments to you throughout your retirement.
 You’ll pay taxes on the amounts you receive, but it’ll likely be at a much lower rate than when you made the RRSP contributions and were in a higher tax bracket.

-Hopefully, you’ve gleaned some helpful strategies for the phase of life you’re in right now.
+Hopefully, you’ve learned some helpful strategies for the phase of life you’re in right now.
 As always, the most important thing is to save early and often.
 If you’d like to talk further about investing, our financial advisors are always standing by, ready to help.